 Sometime in 2016, AirBnb rolled out a new service that allows local people to host experiences for travelers.
-These activities can come in the form of chocolate tasting, jungle walks and even meditation getaway.
+These activities can come in the form of chocolate tasting, jungle walks, and even meditation getaway.
 It can literally be anything that’s creative as long as it’s legal and offers unique experiences.

-As you might have guessed, most people jumping into this wagon are either professionals, freelancers or someone with a strong background in certain culture or skills within the community.
+As you might have guessed, most people jumping into this wagon are either professionals, freelancers or someone with a strong background in certain cultures or skills within the community.
 So if you have a wealth of knowledge on an interesting subject and love making new friends, you should definitely set up a website to promote your service.

-If you have a premise that conducts these activities, like a restaurant or a common centre, you can certainly create a Google listing too.
-If you don’t, just share your AirBnb profile through a website, active social networks and constantly write about your unique activities in town.
+If you have a premise that conducts these activities, like a restaurant or a common center, you can certainly create a Google listing too.
+If you don’t, just share your Airbnb profile through a website, active social networks and constantly write about your unique activities in town.
 The more engagement created through blogs and social sharing, the more people will be attracted to sign up for your offers.

 3# AirBnb Affiliate Program